 - Customer service agents have been working from home, but many customers also can report outages and receive restoration-estimates using our automated phone system.

 - Employees continue working in the field, including conducting outage-restoration when needed.
 For safety reasons, a) please keep your distance from their work areas at all times and b) please practice social distancing due to COVID-19 concerns.

 Retail markets & REP billing companies

 - We haven’t experienced and don’t anticipate significant interruptions in market activity due to COVID-19.

 - More than 99 percent of our meters are advanced (aka, smart) meters.

 - Service orders, including move-ins and REP switches, are automated and rarely require human intervention.

 - REP agents also are encouraged to use our REP portal for certain functions, including premise searches, on-demand reads, Safety Net submissions, historical data requests and several reporting options.

-- We are reminding employees of the importance of good hygiene practices and encouraging adherence to CDC recommendations.
+- Our employees have been reminded of the importance of social distancing, good hygiene practices and adhering to other CDC recommendations.

-- Employees in positions to telecommute are doing so.
+- Employees in positions to telecommute have been doing so.

-- Company travel has been limited to business-essential trips only, while an increased use of digital tools, including teleconference services, is being emphasized.
+- Company travel has been limited to business-essential trips only, while an increased use of digital tools has been under way.